What to Expect This Summer

 Please click here for State of Connecticut and Woodcock specific information regarding ticks, mosquitoes and poison ivy at camp.

-High-touch surfaces and bathrooms will be disinfected per CDC guidelines.
+High-touch surfaces and bathrooms will be disinfected throughout the day.
 Outdoor handwashing stations will also be available.
 Dedicated handwashing breaks will be scheduled throughout the day.

 Campers are encouraged to bring their own hand sanitizer to camp daily.
 Hand-washing is always a regular part of the camp day.
 Counselors will require campers to wash before and after sneezing or coughing, snack and lunch, after using the restroom, before and after touching animals, and throughout the day as necessary.

 Our top priority is camper health and safety.
 All campers must be healthy enough to participate in camp.
 For campers experiencing any illness, they must be fever and symptom free for 24 hours without the use of fever reducing medications and healthy enough to participate in all camp activities before coming to camp.
 For any camper exposed to COVID-19 or testing positive for COVID-19 please follow CDC guidance on when a camper can participate in camp and notify the camp director immediately.
 Should a camper or staff become ill with COVID-19 we will notify the CTDPH per State Camp License guidelines.
 We reserve the right to send your camper home if there are any concerns related to COVID-19 or other contagious diseases.
 A designated indoor area will be reserved for any camper exhibiting symptoms of COVID-19 or other illness during the camp day while they await emergent pickup.
 We ask that all caregivers plan to stay within a 30-mile radius of camp in case an emergency pickup is necessary.

 Nature is for everyone!
 Please visit our Scholarship page here if you wish to request financial assistance.
 Please reach out even if camp weeks are listed as full as schedules may change throughout the summer.